 Services: The HBTBID is designed to provide specific benefits directly to payors by increasing room night sales.
-Tourism Enhancement Programs, Marketing & Public Relations and Group Sales will increase overnight tourism and market payors as tourist, meeting and event destinations, thereby increasing room night sales.
+Tourism Eenhancement Pprograms, including Marketing & Public Relations and Group Sales, and Visitor Services Enhancements, will increase overnight tourism and market payors as tourist, meeting and event destinations, thereby increasing room night sales.

-Budget: The total HBTBID annual assessment budget for each full year of operation was approximately \$5,000,000.
-The initial "year" of operation was a partial year consisting of five (5) months, for which the assessment budget was approximately \$2,083,333.
-Beginning July 1, 2024, or as soon as possible thereafter, due to the modified assessment rate, the total HBTBID assessment budget for each full year of operation is anticipated to be approximately \$10,000,000.
+Budget: The total HBTBID annual assessment budget for each full year of operation is anticipated to be was approximately \$5,000,000.
+The initial "year" of operation will bewas a partial year consisting of five (5) months, for which the anticipated assessment budget is was approximately \$2,083,333.
+Beginning Aprilluly 1, 2024, or as soon as possible thereafter, due to the modified assessment rate, the total HBTBID assessment budget for each full year of operation is anticipated to be approximately \$10,000,000.
+The initial "year" of the modified assessment rate is a partial year consisting of months, for which the anticipated assessment budget is approximately \$.

-Cost: The initial annual assessment rate was four percent (4%) of gross short-term room rental revenue.
+Cost: The initial annual assessment rate is-was four percent (4%) of gross short-term room rental revenue.
 This Management District Plan (Plan) has been modified to increase the assessment rate to six percent (6%) of gross short-term room rental revenue.
-The modified assessment rate is effective beginning on July 1, 2024, or as soon as possible thereafter, and shall continue for the duration of the HBTBID's term.
+The modified assessment rate is effective beginning on Aprilluly 1, 2024, or as soon as possible thereafter, and shall continue for the duration of the HBTBID's term.
 Based on the benefit received, assessments will not be collected on: stays of more than thirty (30) consecutive days; stays by any federal or State of California officer or employee when on official business; and stays by any officer or employee for a foreign government who is exempt by reason of express provision of federal law or international treaty.

-The City will be responsible for collecting the assessment on a monthly or quarterly basis (including any delinquencies, penalties and interest) from each lodging business located in the boundaries of the HBTBID.
+Collection: The City will be responsible for collecting the assessment on a monthly or quarterly basis (including any delinquencies, penalties and interest) from each lodging business located in the boundaries of the HBTBID.
 The City shall take all reasonable efforts to collect the assessments from each lodging business.

-Duration: The renewed HBTBID has a nine (9) year and five (5) month life, beginning February

-1, 2019 through June 30, 2028.
-Once per year, beginning on the anniversary of HBTBID renewal, there is a thirty (30) day period in which owners paying fifty percent (50%) or more of the assessment may protest and initiate a City Council hearing on HBTBID termination.
-The proposed time for implementation and completion of this Plan is February 1, 2019 through June 30, 2028.
-The modified assessment rate is set to take effect July 1, 2024, or as soon as possible thereafter, and shall continue for the duration of the HBTBID's term.
+Duration: The renewed HBTBID will have has a nine (9) year and five (5) month life, beginning completion of this Management District Plan is February 1, 2019 through June 30, 2028.
+The modified assessment rate is set to take effect April July 1, 2024, or as soon as possible thereafter, and shall continue for the duration of the HBTBID's term.
 After the nine (9) year and five (5) month term, the HBTBID may be renewed for up to ten (10) years if lodging business owners support continuing the programs.